Scott Y. Thomson: Coaching

 Thomson was given his first coaching job at Dunfermline Athletic while still technically registered as a player.
 At East End Park Thomson forged a special bond with striker Craig Brewster and goalkeeper Derek Stillie and later joined them both at Tannadice when the striker was appointed player-manager of Dundee United.
 Thomson remained as goalkeeping coach under Craig Levein after the departure of Brewster and Stillie.
 Thomson was released from his contract in May 2009 after Levein stated his intention to appoint an experienced player who could also coach, rather than a specialist coach like Thomson.
 Thomson was then hired by Hibernian to serve as their goalkeeping coach, replacing Gordon Marshall.
 Thomson departed Hibernian in the summer of 2014 and subsequently joined Ross County.

 Personal life

-He is the father of current Raith Rovers goalkeeper Robbie Thomson.
+He is the father of current Falkirk and former Raith Rovers goalkeeper coach Robbie Thomson.